jananadiw/nuxt-typescript-sass-boilerplate/README.md

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.

-### `assets`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`